AlexRFarnes/tooltip-library/README.md

 ## Inspiration

-Project based on [JavaScript Simplified by Kyle Cook](https://javascriptsimplified.com/) with the additional functionality to include 4 more positions and the tooltip arrow positioning also based on the tooltip's position.
+Project based on [JavaScript Simplified by Kyle Cook](https://javascriptsimplified.com/) with the additional functionality to include 4 more positions and the tooltip's arrow dynamically positions also based on the tooltip's position.

 ## Contact